cesarsotovalero/cesarsotovalero.github.io/_posts/2023/2023-03-10-paper-figures-are-always-subject-to-change.md

 There is one ~~painful~~ truth about the process of writing research papers that I haven't heard anyone talking about during my years as a PhD student: **Figures keep changing until the very last moment!**
 It seems that the journey of figures (and other kinds of visualizations) in research papers is an ever-evolving narrative.
-From the seed of a novel idea blooming on an initial whiteboard sketch, to the final (polished) figure that gets finally published, there is a long and winding road of iterations, revisions, and adaptations.
+From the seed of a novel idea blooming on an initial whiteboard sketch, to the final (polished) figure that ends up published, there is a long and winding road of iterations, revisions, and adaptations.
 I have personally experienced this phenomenon emerging in all of my research papers, and I've seen it happen to my colleagues as well.
 In this article, I'll make an attempt to demystify the process of crafting paper figures by using an example from one of my papers (i.e., Figure 2 from [this paper](https://arxiv.org/pdf/2302.08370.pdf)).
 By providing insights into the transformations that this particular figure undergo throughout the research process (before publication).